PLEASE LABEL ALL CLOTHES, SHOES, SUNGLASSES, HATS, PFD’S… EVERYTHING!

 SIGNING IN/SIGNING OUT

 In the interest of the safety of your children, ALL SAILORS MUST be signed in before each class by their parent or responsible adult, and must be signed out at the end of each session by a parent or responsible adult.
-If your sailor is going home with someone else’s parent, or is being picked up by another caregiver please inform your child’s instructor during sign-in.
+If your child is walking home, please note this.
+We will not allow your child to leave without prior permission from a parent/legal guardian.
+PLEASE INDICATE IN YOUR REGISTRATION OR EMAIL THE STAFF OF WHO IS LEGALLY ALLOWED TO PICK UP YOUR CHILD.

 ALL STUDENTS IN ALL CLASSES, regardless of age or number of years in a program, are required to take a swim check on the first day of class so that sailors become accustomed to being in the water with their life jackets, and instructors can get an idea of the individual sailor’s swimming ability.
 It is vital that our instructors know the level of confidence your child has in the water, with and without a life jacket.
 All students should come to class wearing clothes and shoes that they can expect to get wet.
 The swim test will include swimming 50 yards plus treading water.

 Classes will be held each scheduled day regardless of weather.
 Safety is the NUMBER ONE PRIORITY of the PJYC Sailing Instructional Staff.
 Weather will be monitored and conditions for each day will dictate how much on the water sailing time each class will have.
-Somedays the winds are fair and the seas are calm, allowing for maximum time on the water.
 Some days bring thunderstorms, no wind, or too much wind, limiting time on the water.
 The sailing instructors will be well prepared with alternative land-based, educational programs and projects related to sailing should time on the water be limited.
+IT IS UP TO STAFF DISCRETION WHETHER STUDENTS WILL SAIL OR NOT.
+THERE ARE NO REFUNDS FOR RAINY, HIGH WIND, OR NO WIND DAYS.
+Students will not be put back out on the water until one hour after thunder or lightning was last heard.

 On the last day of each two-week session, at approximately 11am and 3pm, sailors will sail close to the shore for parent observation and photos.
-Parents are encouraged to come and watch their child “show off” what they have learned in the past two weeks.
+Parents are encouraged to come and watch their child show what they have learned in the past two weeks.

 PLEASE, NO ELECTRONIC DEVICES OR VALUABLES